 Degrees and Certifications:

 Bachelor's Degree in Secondary English Teacher Certification in grades 6-12 Master's Degree in Curriculum and Instruction LBS1 Certification ESL Certification

 Hello!
 I am Emily Popp, an English Teacher at Oswego High School.
-This is my 5th year as a teacher and I was lucky enough to begin my career here at OHS.
+This is my 6th year as a teacher and I was lucky enough to begin my career here at OHS.
 I am a product of the wonderful Oswego School District as I graduated from Oswego East.
 For my undergraduate, I received my degree and teaching licensure from Eastern Illinois University in Charleston, Illinois.
 I student taught at Oswego High School and then immediately began working as a teacher here.
-I currently teach English 4 Literary Theory, English 2 Multicultural English, and AVID 10.
-I am also currently enrolled in a Masters Program for Curriculum and Instruction with certifications in Special Education and English as a Second Language.
+I currently teach English 4 Literary Theory, Transitional English, and AVID 10.
+This summer I completed my Master's Degree at Aurora University where I received a degree in Curriculum & Instruction as well as my endorsements in Special Education and English as a Second Language.

 Please scroll further down to see the books your child will be reading in my class!

 Beyond teaching, I am also the Sideline and Competitive Head Cheereleading coach.
 I work with both Junior Varisty and Varsity.

 Forms of Contact: